faraz9993/All_EIC_DevOps_Training/Day_27_Task.md

-Below is my stack.yaml file which will create resources such as VPC, Subnet, Route table, EC2 Instance, S3 Bucket and the RDS.
+### Below is my stack.yaml file which will create resources such as VPC, Subnet, Route table, Security Groups for the relavent resources, EC2 Instance, S3 Bucket and the RDS.

 ```
 Parameters: